paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-009-housing-of-persons-engaged-in-national-defense.md

 ### Statutory Notes

 #### References in Text
 Public Law 725, Seventy-ninth Congress, approved Aug.
 13, 1946, as amended, referred to in text, means act Aug.
 13, 1946, ch.
 958, 60 Stat.
-1041, as amended, known as the Hospital Survey and Construction Act.
+1041, known as the Hospital Survey and Construction Act.
 For complete classification of this Act to the Code, see Tables.

 Public Law 380, Eighty-first Congress, approved Oct.
 25, 1949, referred to in text, means act Oct.
 25, 1949, ch.
 722, 63 Stat.
 898, known as the Hospital Survey and Construction Amendments of 1949, which amended sections 291, 291d, 291f, 291g, 291h, 291i, 291j, 291n, and enacted provisions set out as notes under [section 291 of this title](./chapter-6a-public-health-service.md#section-291).
 For complete classification of this Act to the Code, see Tables.